marcelpatrick/Patricks_3rdPersonShooter_Simple/README.md

 in BP_Cow3rdPersonGameMode, Event Graph,

-Create an event game over, link it to Create WBP End Game Widget and ourput Set Text.
-Use select to show "You Won" or "You Lost" depending upon the boolean variable value that is coming out of event gameover:
+- Create an event game over, link it to Create Widget, select class WBP_EngGameWidget and output Set Text.
+- Use select to show "You Won" or "You Lost" depending upon the boolean variable value that is coming out of event gameover:

 ![image](https://user-images.githubusercontent.com/12215115/158021553-acd3cce7-54cb-422a-be3e-dc0857058fba.png)